Julie-nguyen5960/creative_coding_blog/posts/fourth-week.md

          is_glitching = !is_glitching
       }

       requestAnimationFrame (draw_frame)
    }

 </script>

-- show your commented code in a syntax-highlighted code-block

-How does rendering your likeness in this way affect its aesthetic register?
+### 2. How does rendering your likeness in this way affect its aesthetic register?
 In your discussion, please refer to:

-- one or more readings from "Glitch Readings"
+One or more readings from "Glitch Readings"

+- I

-- one or more readings from "Net Art Readings"
+One or more readings from "Net Art Readings"

+- I

-- the concept of effective complexity
+The concept of effective complexity

+- I think of the self-portrait as the structure of the image whilst the glitchy effects are the low compressibility elements that create the chaos within the piece.
+Through the blend of high and low compressibility elements, it creates an effective piece that reflects complexity.

-- Ngai's three aesthetic registers
+Ngai's three aesthetic registers

+- In terms of Ngai's three aesthetic registers, the chaotic nature of the self-portrait lies more into the zany aesthetic compared to the cute or interesting aesthetic.
+Ngai desribes the zany nature as manic and chaotic and is an aesthetic common in comedy.
+It creates a sense of chaos and overwhelming emotions when watching all these glitch effect unfold.